peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.ConversionMode.md

 ## Enum Constants

+* `Decimal128 CBORObject.FromObject(EDecimal)`<br>
+ JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the rules for the EDecimal form of that approximation as given in the CBORObject.FromObject(EDecimal) method.
 * `Double`<br>
  JSON numbers are decoded to CBOR as their closest-rounded approximation as 64-bit binary floating-point numbers.